zplayads/PlayableAdsDemo-android/README-EN.md

 PlayableAds.getInstance().presentPlayableAD(activity, new PlayLoadingListener() {
     @Override
     public void playableAdsIncentive() {
         // Ad impression success, use this to judge if the reward should be given.
-    }
+At this point, you can request the next ad }

     @Override